pixel-cookers/symfony2_bootstrap/README.md

 Done :
 -----

+* Remove or find a use for the search bar...
 * Make a FixtureBundle for add some users/datas
 * Extend FOSUserBundle with a UserBundle for add fields to the model
 * Extend FOSUserBundle with a UserBundle for override forms & templates